laurence-myers/flspo/README.md

 ![FL Studio add effect dropdown](https://www.laurencedougalmyers.net/media/images/flspo_v1.0.0_ss2.png)

+## Installing

+Download the latest release from the [releases page](https://github.com/laurence-myers/flspo/releases).
+Extract the zip somewhere.

 ## How to use

 - In FL Studio, scan and verify all of your plugins.
 This will update the "Installed" plugins in your Plugin Database.
-- From a command line terminal, run FLSPO, e.g. `flspo.exe`.
+- From a command prompt, run FLSPO, e.g. `flspo.exe`.
   - On Windows, the FL Studio Plugin Database is assumed to be located at "${UserProfile}\Documents\Image-Line\FL Studio\Presets\Plugin database".
   - If your plugin database is located somewhere else, pass its directory as an argument, e.g. `flspo.exe D:\Audio\FL\PluginDB`